tatotux/gap-qa-automation-bootcamp/README.md

 ## Running the tests

 1. Using the terminal navigate to the folder you created to clone the repository
-   - To open Cypress' GUI run `npx cypress open` Then you will have the ability to pick the tests to run (`place-order.spec.js`)
+   - To open Cypress' GUI run `npx cypress open` Then you will have the ability to pick the tests to run (`order-w-coupon.spec.js`)

-## Available Tests to Execute

-- `place-order.spec.js`
-- `remove-from-cart.spec.js`
+# API Tests

+The API tests were designed following [woocommerce's documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/#) for its REST API